 Micro-credentials

-Applications are open for the Climate Leadership Development Micro credential for September 2025.
+Applications are now also open for the Climate Leadership Development Micro credential for February 2026.

-**Please note: Employers can sponsor an employee once you are enrolled on either platform - please see sponsorship guide and forms here (please link to What Financial Support Is Available To Me? - Academic Registry - Trinity College Dublin and a link guide and forms as attached).
+**Please note: Employers can sponsor an employee once you are enrolled - please see sponsorship guide and forms here (please link to What Financial Support Is Available To Me? - Academic Registry - Trinity College Dublin and a link guide and forms as attached).

 Climate leadership Development is a micro-credential created in collaboration with Ireland’s Knowledge Centre for Carbon, Climate and Community Action (IKC3), as part of the life-long learning programme.